APILAS: History

+Design

 The APILAS is supplied in an aramid fibre launcher tube with a retractable sight.
-The effective range of APILAS is from 25 m (it takes 25 m for the rocket to arm itself) up to 300-500 m depending on the target.
+The effective range of APILAS is from 25 m (it takes 25 m for the rocket to arm itself) up to 300–500 m depending on the target.
 The shaped charge warhead is electrically fused and will detonate at impact angles up to 80 degrees.

 Although heavy, the APILAS is able to pierce 700 mm of RHA.
 Within the French Army it is categorized as "traumatic weapon", because of its blast and noise.
 A French soldier cannot fire it more than three times in his service during peacetime.

 An off-route mine system was developed using the APILAS rocket mounted on a tripod using a sensor package, or tripwires.